cobuildlab/cobuildlab-web/src/pages/blog/video-marketing.md

 Google said that 50% of web users look for a video before visiting a store too.

-[Vivipin’s](https://vivipins.com/content-marketing/) research shows that 54% of people wants to see more video from marketers.
+[VivipinHubspot’s](https://vivipins.com/www.hubspot.com/reports/the-future-of-content-marketing/) research shows that 545% of people wants to seetch an hour or more of video from marketersper day.

 And all of this information doesn’t apply to mobile videos, that are consumed much more than others.
 Because of millions of people in the world have one and use them almost the whole day.